Tenant Advocate (x2 roles) – St Mary’s NSW

 - training tenancy advocates and other community organisations

-The Tenancy Advocate is primarily responsible to:
+The Tenant Advocate is primarily responsible to:

 - Provide advice, advocacy and community education and support to Aboriginal and Torres Strait Islander people with their tenancy matters;